Iran says Hamas is ready to release hostages, adding that the world needs to help secure the release of 6,000 Palestinians being held in Israel.

 Israel protested the Hamas delegation's visit to Moscow and demanded that Russia expel them immediately.

-The Israeli military said on October 26 that the number of hostages in the Gaza Strip had increased to 224 from 222, including Israelis, foreigners and dual nationals, and could rise further.
+The Israeli military said on October 26 that the number of hostages held in the Gaza Strip had increased to 224 from 222, including Israeli citizens, foreigners and dual nationals, and could rise further.
 Hamas has so far released four hostages, including two Americans and two Israelis.

 Hamas said later in the day that about 50 hostages had died in Israeli raids over the past three weeks.

-Analysts say that by releasing hostages in a "drop by drop" manner, Hamas appears to be trying to show its willingness to negotiate, as well as delay an Israeli ground offensive.
-Qatar's top negotiators said all civilians held hostage in Gaza could be released in a few days if the sides stop fighting.
+Analysts say that by releasing hostages in a "drop-by-drop" manner, Hamas appears to be trying to show its willingness to negotiate, as well as delay an Israeli ground offensive.
+Qatar's top negotiators said all civilians held hostage in Gaza could be released in a few days if the sides stopped fighting.

-Israel has launched a series of attacks and blockaded the Gaza Strip in response to a Hamas attack on October 7.
+Israel has been attacking and completely blockaded the Gaza Strip in response to the Hamas attack on October 7.
 Fighting between the two sides has left more than 8,400 people dead and more than 22,800 injured as of October 26.

 Huyen Le (According to Reuters , RT )